dapengchen123/crf_affinity/README.md

 # The code for Group Consistent Similarity Learning via Deep CRFs for Person Re-Identification

-The master branch is based on pytorch3.0
+The master branch is for pytorch 0.3.0

-run standard_batch for diectly training.

-A branch for pytorch4.0 is also added.
+If you use the pyotrch 0.4, please checkout to the  pytorch_4.0